m-feliciano/crispy-disco/README.md

 Project 1: creating a simple calculator

-Project 2: creating a more complex calculator
+Project 2: creating a more complex calculator with Observer pattern